-Annual evaluation will complete the measurement of the goals and objectives outlined in chapter two: Education and Outreach Goals.
+Annual evaluation will complete the measurement of the goals and objectives outlined in part two: Education and Outreach Goals.
 Goals and objectives are modified annually to improve programs, ensure accountability, and maximize effectiveness.
 Goals may be added or omitted depending on the evaluation.
-See pages 34-36 for the evaluation table.
+Evaluation of the objectives considers the Tblisi environmental education categories: Attitude, awareness, knowledge skills, and behavior.